7 Ways for Caregivers to Protect Their Financial Health

 Use these 7 tips to protect your finances when you’re a caregiver

-A 2018 survey from Northwestern Mutual found that 68% of family caregivers have provided their loved one with financial support in addition to their other duties, while another 67% of caregivers that took on these costs had to cut back on their own expenses to do so.
+A 2018 survey from Northwestern Mutual found that 68% of family caregivers provided their loved one with financial support in addition to their other duties, and another 67% of caregivers who took on these costs cut back on their own expenses to do so.

-If you’re currently a caregiver or anticipate becoming one in the near future, it’s important to understand that your financial health can be at risk.
+If you’re currently a caregiver or anticipate becoming one in the near future, it's essential to understand that your financial health can be at risk.

 Here, we'll cover seven ways you can protect your finances as you take on this responsibility.